COMP1406/tutorials/tutorial-01/README.md

 The first line tells you what kind of error crashed the program and the second linetells you exactly where in the code the program crashed.
 Thus, we know it crashed in the class `Bugs2`, in the `main` method, on line 20.

-Even when you know which line a program crashes on, we might not know exactly where in that line the problem is  Try modifying the offending line (line 20) in the program to be two lines:
+Even when you know which line a program crashes on, we might not know exactly where in that line the problem is.
+Try modifying the offending line (line 20) in the program to be two lines:

 ```
 System.out.println("words[i] is " + words[i]);